dlindahl/network_executive/README.md

 * _Commericals / PSAs_ - The More You Know?
 * _Viewer_ - The client-side component.
 SSEs?
 * _Clicker_ - Client-side slide out remote to change channels/networks?
 * _On-Demand_ - Change to and stay at a specific channel.
-"Live" to exit.
+"Live" to exit.* _On-Demand_ - Change to and stay at a specific channel.
+"Live" to exit.1

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request